 Be formless, shapeless like water.
-Now you put water into a cup, it becomes the cup.
+When you put water into a cup, it becomes the cup.
 You put water into a bottle it becomes the bottle.
 You put it in a teapot it becomes the teapot.
 Now the water can flow or it can crash.
 Be water, my friend-BRUCE LEE, The Lost Interview, 1971

 This is the season of results.
 I am not talking about election results but the results of high school and intermediate students in the country.
 On one side marks of the students are skyrocketing touching 90 to 99 percent and on the other side, around 22 students of Telangana Board of Intermediate Education (TBIE) has committed suicide because they were failed or did not get expected marks due to some goof-ups in giving marks by the board.
 Recently, one Delhi woman’s Facebook post became viral as she was feeling proud when her son scored 60% marks in high school examination of CBSE board.
 Not only this, as per the recent ASER report 2018, 75% of the Std III students of the government schools across the country can not read and perform basic calculations.
 It shows the grim picture of the Indian education system.
-In fact, this is the key idea of this book written by Ashish Jaiswal, a scholar from the University of Oxford and a humble and down to earth human being.
+In fact, this is the key idea of this book written by Ashish Jaiswal, a scholar from the University of Oxford.
+He is a humble and down to earth human being.

 Why India despite being the oldest civilization in the world is still behind its counterparts at various fronts?
 Why no Indian university has achieved the feat of the best rankings in the world ?
 Why there is a massive “brain drain” from India to western countries?
 Why we are still talking about poverty elimination in our country even after seven decades of Independence?
-Why our education system are not able to produce more number of people like E. Sreedharan(Metro Man), Amartya Sen and Rabindranath Tagore and producing mediocre engineers, doctors and social scientists.
+Why our education system are not able to produce more number of people like Amartya Sen, Rabindranath Tagore & E Sreedharan and producing mediocre engineers, doctors and social scientists.
 Why do we Indians still feel inferior to western people in culture, language and heritage of our country?
-There might be a number of reasons for these questions.
-But I am confident of one reason that the way Indian education system evolved over the years is one of the most important reasons which drags India behind.
+There might be a number of reasons behind these questions.
+But I am confident that the way Indian education system evolved over the years is one of the most important reasons which drags India behind.
 Why this is so?

-In fact, the author has showed how the whole theory of right-brain and left-brain is complete non-sense.
-The author has quoted Neil deGrasse Tyson, american astrophysicist who completely rejected this theory saying that these fake divisions between science and art is taking our civilization away from true learning.
-Charles Percy Snow, British scientist and novelist in his book, ” The Two Cultures and the Scientific Revolution” highlighted the huge gap between those studying sciences and arts and concluded that lack of exposure to other academic circles led to hostile and having a distorted image of each other.The sheer categorization of subjects into STEM and non-STEM shows the stereotype mindset towards social sciences subjects.
+In fact, the author has shown how the whole theory of right-brain and left-brain is complete non-sense.
+The author quoted Neil deGrasse Tyson, american astrophysicist who completely rejected this theory saying that these fake divisions between science and art is taking our civilization away from true learning.
+Charles Percy Snow, British scientist and novelist in his book, ” The Two Cultures and the Scientific Revolution” highlighted the huge gap between those studying sciences and arts and concluded that lack of exposure to other academic circles led to hostile and distorted image of each other.The sheer categorization of subjects into STEM and non-STEM shows the stereotype mindset towards social sciences subjects.

 Dear Ritambhara, The review reads absolutely fantastic.
 It does summarises ‘fluid’ brilliantly.
 I also do understand the importance of your last line – the question.
 Our mind is an amazing construct.
 My learning journey has taught me that every dimension of knowledge for mind is locked inside a web just held together by a loose knot.
 A idea/thought/reflection/event/experience , if powerful enough, causes that knot to open.
 This is the beginning but most crucial step in acquiring any wisdom.
 Fluid is that first step in acquiring wisdom over multi-dimensionality.
 Once, you realise there is something like fluidity in specialisation , you will never go back to walking on a uni-dimensional path 🙂